dpella/interop-example/README.md

 the Haskell runtime.

-**Custom SQL Function Definition:** Each integration defines a custom SQL function named `dpella_sample_random` that invokes the Haskell implementation.
+**Custom SQL Function Definition:** Each integration defines a custom SQL function named `dpella_sample_random` that invokes the same Haskell function.
 This provides a uniform SQL interface across engines, as used in `sumQuery`.

 ## **5. Detailed Report and Comparison**